K-Sato1995/MyApi/README.md

 }
 ```

-# Create a topic
+# Create a post
-Make a `post` request to `http://localhost:3000/api/v1/topics` with the data like the following code.
+Make a `post` request to `http://localhost:3000/api/v1/posts` with the data like the following code.

 ```json
 {